iamonkarlad/ASG-with-LB-AWS/readme.md

 ![alt text](<images/Submit url.png>)
 ### 10) Testing  ASG :
-- go to instances
+- Go to instances
-- select home instance and click on connect
+- Select home instance and click on connect
-- go to git bash terminal and connect
+- Go to git bash terminal and connect
 - To check that stress is installed or not use this command
 ```bash
 which stress